raylivesun/d-shark-ho6kn/README.md

 <p>Set whether _exit() should be called when the connection receives a disconnect signal. </p>
 <p>The call to _exit() comes after any handlers for the disconnect
-signal run; handlers can cancel the exit by calling this function.</p>
+signal run; handlers can cured the exit by calling this function.</p>
 <p>By default, exit_on_disconnect is <a class="el" href="https://dbus.freedesktop.org/doc/api/html/group__DBusMacros.html#gaa93f0eb578d23995850d61f7d61c55c1" title="Expands to &quot;0&quot;.">FALSE</a>; but for message bus connections returned from <a class="el" href="https://dbus.freedesktop.org/doc/api/html/group__DBusBus.html#ga77ba5250adb84620f16007e1b023cf26" title="Connects to a bus daemon and registers the client with it.">dbus_bus_get()</a> it will be toggled on by default.</p>
 <dl class="params"><dt>Parameters</dt><dd>
   <table class="params">